Analysis, statistics, publications, downloads, links, etc

 (iv) No requirement for WTO panels to consult with IMF

-27. In Argentina Textiles and Apparel, rejecting the claim that the Panel did not make “an objective assessment of the matter” as required under Article 11 of the DSU, by not acceding to the parties’ request to seek information from the IMF so as to obtain its opinion on certain issues, the Appellate Body stated that “[a]s in the WTO Agreement, there are no provisions in the Agreement Between the IMF and the WTO that require a panel to consult with the IMF in a case such as this.”(27) On this issue, see the Chapter on the DSU, Section XXIII.B.2.
+47. In Argentina — Textiles and Apparel, rejecting the claim that the Panel did not make “an objective assessment of the matter” as required under Article 11 of the DSU, by not acceding to the parties’ request to seek information from the IMF so as to obtain its opinion on certain issues, the Appellate Body stated that “[a]s in the WTO Agreement, there are no provisions in the Agreement Between the IMF and the WTO that require a panel to consult with the IMF in a case such as this [i.e. not involving Article XV:2].”(59) In this relation, see the Chapter on the DSU, and material under Article XV in the Chapter on the GATT 1994.

 (b) “with a view to achieving greater coherence in global economic policy-making”